prabhamatta/radit/README.md

 # Features
 - signup, signin
-- post a link with Description
+- post a link with description
 - upvotes/downvotes & comments on the posts

 ### Ruby version